 They passed their [Belt Color] belt test this week.

-That might sound like a small step, but earning a [Belt Color] belt at [School Name] means they’ve worked through [SPECIFIC SKILL — e.g. “their guard passing” or “their front kick combination”], they’ve showed up consistently even when it was hard, and they’ve demonstrated the kind of discipline that doesn’t come from talent — it comes from showing up.
+That might sound like a routine milestone, but earning a [Belt Color] belt at [School Name] means they’ve worked through [SPECIFIC SKILL], they’ve showed up consistently even when it was hard, and they’ve shown the kind of discipline that doesn’t come from talent.
+It comes from showing up.

 You should be proud.
 We are.

-The next step for [Name] is [Next Belt or Next Stage].
-If you’d like to know what that involves or when the next grading is, just reply to this email and I’ll fill you in.
+The next step for [Name] is [Next Belt or Stage].
+If you’d like to know what that involves or when the next grading is, just reply to this email.

 Thank you for trusting us with [Name]‘s training.